wnowak10/Gravity/_posts/data_science/trees_posts/2016-12-18-proalgorithms.markdown

 Before, I was just writing about how I think decision trees can and should work, given my primitive understanding.
 I made up terms, and it was generally a mess.
 Though, hopefully there was some insight to be gained by others from walking through the concepts.
 Fortunately, lots of smart people have been working on this stuff for some time, now.
 So instead of figuring this out on my own, I can just take to the internet and read about how this actually works.
 What is the current state of the field?
 I'll explain in this section.

 I'll start by looking at how we deal with numeric dependent variables, since this is where we left off in the last post.
 I'll move on to how the experts handle categorical dependent variables in section 2.
+It should be noted that all of these are [greedy algorithms](https://en.wikipedia.org/wiki/Greedy_algorithm); that is, at any node, the tree is looking to make the best possible split, while only looking one step ahead.

 # Section 1: Numeric dependent variables